 Great tips to travel to Bali on a Budget

-Bali is a great budget-friendly travel destination.
+Bali is a great budget friendly travel destination.
 Although a bustling tourist haven, Bali is still very affordable.
-There’s plenty to do and see, so pack a bag and enjoy some of my best tips to travel around Bali on a budget.
+There’s plenty to do and see, so pack a bag and get ready to enjoy some of my best tips to travel around Bali on a budget.

 The Indonesian island of Bali has been a popular destination for travelers for decades.
 With approximately three million foreign tourists visiting Bali each year, here are some of my best tips to enjoy one of the world’s favourite destinations – on a budget.

 Travel during Bali’s Low Season